EamonnMcCallum/data-analyst-role/README.md

-# Brief Portfolio for application for role as Data Analyst
+# Brief Portfolio for application of Data Analyst

 The folder contain jupyter notebook of Data analysis personally completed and Group work by me.